Catching a Honey Bee Swarm

 We had another swarm this past week.
 This swarm was a little tricky to get because of the structure of the grape arbor that it landed on.
 We ended up brushing them into a bucket and then dumping the bees into a waiting hive.
 We got the queen on the first try.
-We knew we had her because about 10 to 15 minutes after we put the bees into the hive, a bunch of bees started to fan at every entrance to the hive.
-The bees have a scent that they broadcast from their Nasenov gland by putting their rear ends up in the air and fanning their wings to tell the bees on the outside of the hive the location of the queen.
-Pretty soon the air was filled with bees leaving the swarm site headed for the hive.
-The hive sat on our picnic table until we could move the bees to an apiary that we have recently established in Carnation, Washington (about 25 east of Seattle).
+We confirmed this because within 10 to 15 minutes, bees at every entrance began fanning — broadcasting a scent from their Nasenov gland to signal the queen location to stragglers outside.

 Honey Bee Swarms